Sahabat-Gula-C242-PS390/Cloud-Computing/README.md

 # Sahabat Gula API

-Sahabat Gula backend API created for Sahabat Gula app as a Capstone Project from Bangkit 2024.
+Sahabat Gula API is created for Sahabat Gula application for Capstone Project from Bangkit 2024.

-Sahabat Gula API handle the request of registration, email verification, user customization, nutrition computation, and much more!
+This repository store the Sahabat Gula API code.
+The API handles most application features, such as registration, login, email verification, user customization, food prediction, nutrition tracking, articles, and much more!
+This API is powered by Google Cloud, Hapi, and Bun.

 ![bruno](assets/thumbnail-1.png) <br /><br />